Viterbi algorithm: Pseudocode

+The time complexity of the algorithm is $O(T\times\left|{S}\right|^2)$.
+If it is known which state transitions have non-zero probability, an improved bound can be found by iterating over only those $r$ which link to $s$ in the inner loop.
+Then using amortized analysis one can show that the complexity is $O(T\times(\left|{S}\right| + \left|{E}\right|))$, where $E$ is the number of edges in the graph, i.e. the number of non-zero entries in the transition matrix.

 Example

-Consider a village where all villagers are either healthy or have a fever, and only the village doctor can determine whether each has a fever.
-The doctor diagnoses fever by asking patients how they feel.
-The villagers may only answer that they feel normal, dizzy, or cold.
+A doctor wishes to determine whether patients are healthy or have a fever.
+The only information the doctor can obtain is by asking patients how they feel.
+The patients may report that they either feel normal, dizzy, or cold.

-The doctor believes that the health condition of the patients operates as a discrete Markov chain.
-There are two states, "Healthy" and "Fever", but the doctor cannot observe them directly; they are hidden from the doctor.
-On each day, there is a certain chance that a patient will tell the doctor "I feel normal", "I feel cold", or "I feel dizzy", depending on the patient's health condition.
+It is believed that the health condition of the patients operates as a discrete Markov chain.
+There are two states, "healthy" and "fever", but the doctor cannot observe them directly; they are hidden from the doctor.
+On each day, the chance that a patient tells the doctor "I feel normal", "I feel cold", or "I feel dizzy", depends only on the patient's health condition on that day.

-The observations (normal, cold, dizzy) along with a hidden state (healthy, fever) form a hidden Markov model (HMM), and can be represented as follows in the Python programming language:
+The observations (normal, cold, dizzy) along with the hidden states (healthy, fever) form a hidden Markov model (HMM).
+From past experience, the probabilities of this model have been estimated as: